-It comes as a shock to a parent when becomes clear that the child is no longer trusts them or is interested in listening to them.
-But this escape velocity from the controlling gravitational pull of the parent had been building over time.
+It usually comes as a shock to a parent when it becomes clear that the child no longer trusts them or is interested in listening to them.
+But this energy, this escape velocity from the controlling gravitational pull of the parent had been building over time.

 Coming back into the parent’s orbit of communication and influence after this, will not be something this child feels safe doing and it will create conflict when the parent tries to pull him back.